Common formatting problems

 Page Breaks

-Authors generally understand that new chapters begin on a new page, so when you get to the end of the chapter, you just keep returning until you are at the top of a new page, right.
+Authors generally understand that new chapters begin on a new page.
+So when you get to the end of the chapter, you add returns until you get to a new page.
 Please don’t!
-It doesn’t work at all since the line spacing will keep changing and chasing the new chapter down the new page or bring it back to the bottom of the page.
-Page breaks should be entered using the Insert > Break > Page Break function.
+It doesn’t work at all since the line spacing will keep changing.
+This just chases the new chapter down the new page.
+When you want text to start on a new page you should entered them using the Insert > Break > Page Break function.
 There are several types of breaks, but if you just want a new page, Next Page is fine.
 This break stays with the final text before the new page.
-This new page will remain separated no matter how much text is added or deleted prior to the break.
+This new page will remain separated no matter how much text people add or delete prior to the break.

 How to set a Page Break From the top menu, click 'Insert' and then choose 'Break' A box will open to ask what type of break you would like.
 Click the 'Page Break' radial button and click Okay.
 You will now have a clean new page to begin a new chapter without all the paragraph returns.